Monday, 28 December 2015

 Characteristics of Human Wants

-As discussed earlier, human wants are those desires which are backed by some purchasing power of man.
-Now, these human wants have many characteristics of their own and different levels of satisfaction capacities.
-Let us look at some of these characteristics of human wants.
+As discussed earlier, human wants are desires backed by some purchasing power.
+Now, these human wants have many characteristics of their own, and different levels of satisfaction capacity.

 Wants are Unlimited in Number

-Some wants are Recurring in Nature
+Some Wants are Recurring in Nature

 Wants are Satiable

-We find that we are able to satisfy all our wants that we try to satisfy at any point of time.
-At any given point, we satisfy each single want to its full extent.
-We are able to satisfy hunger, for example, by consuming a plate of meals or two or utmost by three plates, say.
-Like wise, we satisfy thirst by drinking one glass or two or three glasses of water for that particular occasion.
-So, wants get satisfied to their full extent at any given point.
+We know that we can satisfy most of the wants to their utmost satiety at any given point in time.
+We satisfy every single want to its full extent.
+We are satisfying hunger, for example, by consuming a plate of meal or two, or at most by eating three plates.
+Likewise, we satisfy thirst by drinking one or two to three glasses of water for that particular occasion.

-Wants are sometimes free wants (Economic and Non-economic Wants)
+Wants are sometimes Free Wants (Economic and Non-economic Wants)

 Some of the wants get satisfied without having to pay anything in return.
-For example, air, water, sunlight, nature's beauty all these are free wants.
+For example, air, water, sunlight, and nature's beauty are all free wants.
 We need not pay anything to satisfy these wants.
-But, with time, they may become non-free items: we pay for bottled water, oxygen cylinder and the like.
-But, basically, some of these wants are free and known as non-economic wants; while other paid wants are classified as economic wants.

 Present Wants have an edge over Future Wants

-Wants change with Economic and Technological development
+Wants change with Economic and Technological Development

 What is Desire

-All human beings have Desires.
-They are just like some natural instincts or longings.
-We desire to be rich, to be healthy, to be happy and reach to a high status and position in society.
-We like to live in posh bungalow, own a car, dine in 5 star hotels, wear stylish apparels, own huge bank balance, travel in air, so on; it is an endless list.These are all desires and can be had by any person.
+All human beings have desires.
+They are like natural instincts or longings.
+We desire to be rich, to be healthy, to be happy, and to reach a high status and position in society.
+We like to live in a posh bungalow, own a car, dine in 5-star hotels, wear stylish apparel, have a huge bank balance, and travel by air, and so on; it is an endless list.
+These are all desires and can be had by anyone.
 Desires and dreams are fantastic things.
-They can be had at any of the oddest occasions also because they need no price to be paid for having them.
+They can be had at any odd occasion also because they need no price to be paid for having them.

 Human Wants

-Difference between wants and desires
+Difference between Wants and Desires

 • Desires are natural instincts which start even from birth.
-Wants are developed from these natural desires, while man grows on along with his earning capacity and purchasing power.
+Wants are developed from these natural desires, while man grows along with his earning capacity and purchasing power.

 • Desires do not require purchasing power for their existence.
 But wants require to be backed by some purchasing power.